 It’s no secret that data breaches are on the rise, regardless of industry or company size.
 Protecting your business and employees from cybersecurity attacks is a growing concern, especially for small construction companies and contractors.
+A cybersecurity strategy that was acceptable at the beginning of the year may be outdated with the latest cyber threats.
 Most construction companies store sensitive project information, including bids, designs and material pricing, on top of their own financial data and employee information, banking records and other confidential information.
 With all of this information at risk, it’s shocking that on average, 68% of construction companies spend only 1% or less of annual sales on their IT budget, according to JBKnowledge.

 Ensuring your company’s data is protected is a daunting task, and requires time, money and resources to stay up on the latest cybersecurity practices.
 Whether you’re just getting started in the security process, or ready to ramp up your existing strategy, below we cover the necessary pieces to keep your company secure.

 Start with the Basics

 Starting with the cyber perimeter of your network is a great place to begin the process of securing your company.
 A few simple steps can make a big difference.
 Consider implementing:

 A properly configured firewall will take you from being an easy target to having a well-protected attack surface.
 A firewall should be installed by a certified network engineer.
 You will also want ongoing technical support and an advanced security subscription to keep your firewall up to date against developing threats.